 On my final pioneer trek, I was pulling the cart downhill for the last four miles into Castle Valley, a place where the alpine La Sal mountains start to merge with the bare red rocks around Moab, when the leaders asked us to stop.
 For one mile the boys are asked to switch with the girls so they can pull the handcarts alone, while the boys walk alongside, because of stories we tell ourselves and each other about Mormon men who left their wagon trains to support a war in California—offering themselves as a Mormon militia to the US.
 It’s part of the revisionist patriotism that exists within Mormonism, something we do rather than remembering that we were once just a misfit band of utopian perverts who chose to leave America.

 No one sang during that the mile when the girls pulled alone.
-There was silence.
+It was a silent haul.
 Then, as I took the reins, we saw that the ranch at the bottom of the valley had a theatrical stage and a huge lighted statue of Christ.
 When we reached the place, before we could stop to sit or sleep, strangers herded us into metal folding chairs, and some fresh-faced Mormon teens put on a singing, dancing musical with no plot.
 I don’t remember lyrics from any of the songs, but I’m pretty sure some high tenors in buckaroo costumes reminded us that Christ died for our sins.
 Then it was our turn to take the stage.
 They begged us, as trekkers, to bear our testimony.

 Any Mormon testimony must start with the sentence, “I’d like to bear my testimony,” announced clearly, and that’s typically followed by sobs and something like, “My heart’s so full today…” During the first testimony, made into a microphone beside the bonfire we lit at nightfall, I stood up and ran back into the sagebrush.
 I couldn’t bear to sit with everyone any longer—not because I didn’t have my own version of faith, but because I was so horny after heaving sweaty bodies and dirty bags and wood handles over a mountain for six days with no privacy.
 There was no way I could keep watching other tanned, sweaty teens whisper their secrets into a sound system.
 I crawled under the same tilted handcart I’d pulled down into the valley, hiding out of view in the shadows of the bonfire, and slid my hand down the open V of my puffy shirt, grazed my chest before diving into my pants.
 The amplified voices of my friends echoed in the dark—“I know that sin is never happiness… I know that if we choose the right trek our Heavenly Father has planned for us, we never have to sin…”—as I tugged and grimaced and released myself into oblivion, as I gasped, yes, yes, amen, and yes, yes, projecting all my fantasies onto the blank underside of the cart.